josecastillolema/smartcampus-sp/README.md

 ## Polution sensors instrumentation and hardware connection

-In the first iteration of the prototype, the system will only manage one magnitude of the polution metrics: the temperature. ..................
+In the first iteration of the prototype, the system will only manage one magnitude of the polution metrics: temperature, pressure, noise and air particles.

 ## Linux and NGSI Client

-All the sensor reading is done in a Python script that reads the sensor data from the Arduino?/ and sends it to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).
-The Python-to-Arduino connection is created using [Nanpy](https://github.com/nanpy).
+All the sensor reading is done in a Python script that reads the sensor data from the Arduino and Galileo sensors and sends it to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).

 #### Developing the NGSI Client

 The Context Broker, where the measures will be aggregated and distributed, listens for requests following the [NGSI protocol](http://technical.openmobilealliance.org/Technical/release_program/NGSI_v1_0.aspx).
-In order to communicate with this component, a two NGSI clients were developed (python and java).
+In order to communicate with this component, two NGSI clients were developed (python and java).
 The NGSI protocol defines several resources and operations, but the client only use a very restricted set:

-* Appending a new measure for a context.
+* Appending a new measure for a context
-* Getting measures for a particular context (not currently in use in the prototype but expected).
+* Getting measures for a particular context

 The NGSI protocol is a REST protocol that accepts both XML and JSON payloads.
-In this case, all the communications were stablished using the `requests` HTTP library with JSON payloads (using the default `json` python library).
+JSON was prefered for this project.

 ##### Python version

-Intented to be used with Arduino(?)/Galileo(?).
+Intented to be used with Arduino and Galileo sensors.
+All the communications were stablished using the `requests` HTTP library with JSON payloads (the default `json` python library).

 ##### Java version

 Intended to be used with Android OS.
+For the Java version, the [Jersey API](https://jersey.java.net/) was used.

 ## The Context Broker